Happiness in the Pursuit

 And maybe, just maybe, happiness was never waiting at the end of the pursuit.

-Perhaps it has been quietly walking beside us all along.
+Perhaps it has been quietly walking beside us all this while.

 If there's one habit I hope never to lose, it's the habit of letting books talk to one another.